Metelino/E-learning/README.md

 Course creators can add multimedia files to individual lessons assigned to given learning style.
 Users can sign up for a course and pass lessons or tests one by one.

-Backend application for purposes of renting cars.
-Application exposes REST API for use for frontend apps.

 ## Technologies Used

 - Django - version 3.2.7